MicrosoftDocs/cpp-docs/docs/cpp/exception-handling-differences.md

 When you use the [/EHs or /EHsc](../build/reference/eh-exception-handling-model.md) compiler option, no C++ exception handlers handle structured exceptions.
 These exceptions are handled only by **__except** structured exception handlers or **__finally** structured termination handlers.
 For information, see [Structured Exception Handling (C/C++)](structured-exception-handling-c-cpp.md).

 Under the [/EHa](../build/reference/eh-exception-handling-model.md) compiler option, if a C exception is raised in a C++ program, it can be handled by a structured exception handler with its associated filter or by a C++ **catch** handler, whichever is dynamically nearer to the exception context.
-For example, this example C++ program raises a C exception inside a C++ **try** context:
+For example, this sample C++ program raises a C exception inside a C++ **try** context:

 ## Example - Catch a C exception in a C++ catch block